GaoyangLuo/CompRanking/README.md

-# CompRanking: Comprehensively ranking the environmental metagenome samples with resistome assessment
+# CompRanking

-version 1.0
+## Comprehensively ranking the environmental metagenome samples with resistome assessment

-Metagenomic samples resistome assessment and risk ranking pipeline, also known as m3Rs.
-It's a pipeline for comprehensively ranking the environmental metagenome samples by virtue of assessing their resistome profiles.
-Generally giving results derived from three features as the co-occurrance of ARGs and MGEs on one contigs and the globle statement of the enrichment of virulence factors.
+CompRanking is a pipeline for comprehensively assessing the AMR key message of metagenomic samples and rank their risk of resistome.
+CompRanking calculate each AMR key message, antibiotic resistance genes abundance, mobility and potentials to acquired by pathogens at the contigs level.
+Generally, CompRanking can give results derived from three features as the co-occurrance of ARGs, MGEs on one contigs and their potentials in pathogens.

 # Getting Started
 ## Installing